Between Doctors

 The next doctor should not depend on one tired family member's memory.

-Between Doctors helps families collect current context, source documents, medicine mentions, doctor visits, and questions to verify.
-It prepares a discussion brief; it does not replace medical judgment.
+Between Doctors keeps health updates, medical documents, medicines, doctor visits, and questions together.
+It prepares a doctor summary; it does not replace medical judgment.

 What changed